spatie/laravel-medialibrary/docs/advanced-usage/consuming-events.md

 weight: 8
 ---

-The medialibrary will fire the following events that your handlers can listen for:
+The media library will fire the following events that your handlers can listen for:

 ### MediaHasBeenAdded
 This event is fired after the a file has been saved to disk.